On an inverse tridiagonal eigenvalue problem and its application to synchronization of network motion: A linear algebra and a dynamical systems problem

 It is convenient to rewrite \eqref{ManyAgents} by defining the new matrix $L$: $L_{ij}=-a_{ij}$, for $i\ne j$ and $L_{ii}=\sum_j a_{ij}$, $i,j=1,\dots, N$.
 Obviously, $0$ is an eigenvalue of $L$, and since the graph is connected, $0$ is a simple eigenvalue of $L$.
 In general, $L$ is not symmetric, and it corresponds to what is known as out-degree Laplacian (see \cite{Veerman}).
-In this work, we will want that $L$ satisfies the following structural assumption.
+In this work, we will restrict to $L$ satisfying the structure of network tridiagonal matrix given in Definition \ref{DefTrid}.